Knowing her love language can make choosing Mother’s Day gifts so much easier.

-- Stirring up Fun with Food by Sarah Michelle Gellar – Who knew Sarah Michelle wrote a book about combining cooking and crafting?
-My husband pre-ordered this book as a fun surprise for me.
+- Stirring up Fun with Food by Sarah Michelle Gellar – Who knew Sarah Michelle Gellar wrote a book about combining cooking and crafting?
+My husband pre-ordered a copy of this book when it was released in 2017 as a fun surprise for me.

 - Family memberships to local attractions – Places like zoos, museums, and parks often have membership options that allow a family to visit their sites as much as they want for a whole year with just one family membership fee.
 This is also a great way to support your local community.

-- Dinner out of the house – Not only does she get a night off from making dinner, but she gets to spend that time with you.
+- Dinner out of the house – Not only does she get a night off from making dinner and cleaning up, but she gets to spend that time with you.
 Or you could take her out to lunch during her work day.